 - 1 cup (200 grams) dairy free chocolate chips , or chunks

 - about ¾ cup (180 ml) plant milk

 For the drizzle (optional)

-- Sprinkle with a little sugar then bake in the oven for 20 - 25 minutes or until cooked through (if you aren't sure you can insert a toothpick or skewer and it should come out mostly clean).
+- Sprinkle the scones with a little sugar then bake in the oven for 23 to 25 minutes or until puffy and cooked through (if you aren't sure you can insert a toothpick or skewer and it should come out mostly clean).

 For the optional chocolate drizzle